wp-plugins/wp-mollom/README.txt

   existing data if you used an earlier version of the plugin.* If you don't set policy mode, comments will not  pass through the Mollom filter yet they are treated in the default fashion.
 This means a Mollom session ID will not be assigned to them.
 This ID is necessary for moderation.
 As a result, these comments will not show up in the mollom moderation queue.
-* This plugin is not compatible with the current version of the WP OpenID plugin.
-There are known issues with the correct handling of $_POST data.
-There is a developer version with a fix available through the <a href="http://diso-project.org/">
-  DiSo project</a> if you really want to provide OpenID access.
-You can download the package from <a href="http://diso.googlecode.com/svn/wordpress/wp-openid/">their repository</a>.
 * The plugin works with Wordpress 2.6 but doesn't yet support the SSL extensions released with Wordpress 2.6.

 == Screenshots ==